 49. Egypt ranks 124th in the world in terms of life expectancy.
 The average life expectancy is 72.66 years, with males living for about 70.07 years while the female range at 75.38 years.

-50. In an attempt to conquer the frequent annual flooding of the river Nile, Egypt has one of the largest manmade dams: Aswan high dam.
+50. In an attempt to conquer the frequent annual flooding of the river Nile, Egypt has one of the largest manmade dams: the Aswan high dam.
+Because it's quite the sight, many day tours include it in their itinerary.

 51. Following the construction of the Aswan high dam, the fertile silt settled in Lake Nasser.
 For this reason, Egyptian farmers annually use over a million tonnes of artificial fertilizer.

 52. The oldest surviving mathematical work in Egypt is titled “The Entrance into the Knowledge of All Existing Things and All Obscure Secrets”.
 This work was written by Ahmes in the 1650 B.C. its written on the Rhine mathematical papyrus.